Efferent-Health/efferent-health.github.io/ReleaseNotes/eVue5.23/index.md

 <img width=300 src="i3.2.png">

-### Confirmation dialog displayed when uploading a Dicom/MP4 without dataa
+### Confirmation dialog  when uploading a Dicom/MP4 without data

 Added a message that pops up if the user selects the option “empty” in all patient information fields (PID, Patient Name, DOB) when uploading a Dicom or mp4.
 The message asks for confirmation to upload the study with all patient data empty.